 Bureau: Disability Rights - Chicago

-An Assistant Attorney General in the Disability Rights Bureau maintains a caseload of investigations regarding policies or practices that discriminate against people with disabilities.
-The Assistant Attorney General provides technical assistance to individuals, businesses and government entities on their obligations under state and federal laws disability laws.
-In addition, they participate in training programs and outreach to educate and assist people to understand and comply with these various laws.
+An Assistant Attorney General in the Disability Rights Bureau maintains a caseload of investigations regarding policies or practices that allegedly discriminate against people with disabilities, working to resolve each through negotiation, and when necessary, litigation.
+The Assistant Attorney General provides technical assistance to individuals, businesses and government entities on their obligations under state and federal disability laws.
+In addition, Assistant Attorneys General participate in training programs and outreach to educate and assist people to understand and comply with these various laws.

 Candidates must be licensed in Illinois at the time of application.
-Candidates must have a demonstrated commitment to public interest, excellent writing skills, and strong investigative and problem-solving skills.
+Candidates must have a demonstrated commitment to public interest, excellent writing skills, and be able to interact well with other attorneys and support staff in the Bureau.
+A strong candidate must also be adept at effective time management, and have an aptitude for investigation and negotiation.
 Ideal candidates will have three years of experience in public interest advocacy and litigation and knowledge of the various state and federal law relating to the practice area.
 Individuals with disabilities are strongly encouraged to apply.

 To ensure full consideration, please send resume and cover letter to:

 The Illinois Attorney General's Office is an equal opportunity employer.
 The Office considers applicants without regard to race, color, religion, sex, national origin, sexual orientation, age, marital or veteran status, or the presence of a non-job-related medical condition or disability.